LedgerHQ/ragger/template/usage.md

     --backend <backend>         run the tests against the backend [speculos, ledgercomm, ledgerwallet].
 Speculos is the default
-    --display                   on Speculos, enables the display of the app screen using QT --golden_run                on Speculos, screen comparison functions will save the current screen instead of comparing --log_apdu_file <filepath>  log all apdu exchanges to the file in parameter.
+    --display                   on Speculos, enables the display of the app screen using QT --golden_run                on Speculos, screen comparison functions will save the current screen instead of comparing --elfs_dir <dirpath>        use elfs located in specified directory --log_apdu_file <filepath>  log all apdu exchanges to the file in parameter.
 The previous file content is erased --nanos                     run only the test for the nanos device --nanox                     run only the test for the nanox device